-Ritalin (generically known as methylphenidate) is a stimulant drug used to treat attention deficit hyperactivity disorder (ADHD).
-It is also used in some cases to treat the sleep disorder, narcolepsy.
-Ritalin is available only by prescription.
+Ritalin is a stimulant medication used to treat attention deficit hyperactivity disorder (ADHD).
+It’s also used in some cases to treat narcolepsy.
+Ritalin, which contains the drug methylphenidate, is available only by prescription.

 - high blood pressure

 Ritalin use also carries a risk of heart problems, especially for people who already have problems with their heart.
 In rare but serious cases, Ritalin use can cause:

 - sudden death